Wyl Menmuir

 Wyl Menmuir (born 1979) is a British novelist, best known for his debut novel, The Many, which was longlisted for the Man Booker Prize in 2016.
 He was born in Stockport, in Greater Manchester, and grew up in nearby Romiley.
 He was educated at Marple Hall School, Ridge Danyers College, the University of Newcastle and Manchester Metropolitan University.
-He now lives on the north coast of Cornwall.
+He now lives on the north coast of Cornwall.He now runs a memoir writing class at Curtis Brown as part of his work, which you can sign up to online.